 |Succeed at the CPA||Bridge the Gap|

-You’ll stand out for top positions now and over the next decade with an AACSB-accredited master’s in accountancy from Scranton.Career Outlook
+You’ll stand out for top accounting positions now and over the next decade with an AACSB-accredited online master’s in accountancy from Scranton.Career Outlook

-The MAcc’s 30-credit curriculum consists of 10 total courses and gives you a comprehensive understanding of financial management, economics, auditing, taxation, regulation, and accounting ethics.
+The online MAcc’s 30-credit curriculum consists of 10 total courses and gives you a comprehensive understanding of financial management, economics, auditing, taxation, regulation and accounting ethics.

-Our courses are routinely updated and influenced by Scranton’s Accounting Department Professional Alumni Council (ADPAC), a group of practicing CPAs who provide a great resource for students to connect with top alumni on curriculum consulting, student mentorship, and to expand their networking opportunities.
+Our courses are routinely updated and influenced by Scranton’s Accounting Department Professional Alumni Council (ADPAC), a group of practicing CPAs who provide resources such as student mentorship and networking.

-We’ll ensure you graduate ready to meet the industry’s most pressing needs.Curriculum
+We’ll ensure you graduate ready to meet the accounting industry’s most pressing needs.Curriculum

 - Apply extensive, practical knowledge in the field of accounting